rclement/romain-clement.net/content/index.md

 # Hi, I'm Romain

-I am a professional software engineer & trainer from France.
+I am a freelance Data / Machine Learning Engineer & Trainer from France.

 On this website you will find: